I offer online computer programming lessons, to students of

 E-mail: rjh at fiveysoftware dot com

-As an independent computer scientist, I divide my work time mainly between software development and teaching.
+I am an independent computer scientist based in Cambridge, UK.
 For more information about me, my professional experience, and qualifications, please see my profile page.
-I live and work in Cambridge, UK.

 I specialise in teaching the practical skill of programming, with an emphasis on fun and guiding the student to acquire the skills they need to explore their own ideas and to do projects that they find interesting.